History of Saint Pierre and Miquelon: Return to France

 By the end of the Seven Years' War in 1763, France had lost a good fraction of its North American empire.
 However, two of the provisions of the 1713 Treaty of Utrecht were that France would be granted fishing rights in the waters around Saint Pierre and Miquelon, and provided a refuge or "abri" for the fishermen.
 France asked that these provisions of the Treaty of Utrecht be honored, and Britain agreed to this during the Treaty of Paris negotiations.
 Britain therefore returned Saint Pierre and Miquelon to France in 1763, and allowed visiting French fishermen to come ashore in Newfoundland to dry their catch.

 Between 1763 and 1778, the islands became a place of refuge for Acadian deportees from Nova Scotia.
 Several of the Acadians who were given the status of refugees were rich shipowners.
 Although the Acadians tried to farm the islands, these efforts were mostly unsuccessful and they had to rely more on fishing, and on offering fish-drying and other services to visiting French fishing fleets (principally from Saint-Malo).
 The French government made the determination in 1767 that the islands were too small and too poor for the Acadians.
 France moved the Acadians back to France, settling them in the ports of Brest, Saint-Malo, Lorient and Dunkirk.
 In 1768, the French government changed its mind and sent the Acadians back to Saint-Pierre and Miquelon.

-Trade grew between New England and Saint Pierre and Miquelon, and then with the Newfoundland mainland in various goods.
+Trade grew between New England and Saint Pierre and Miquelon for a short period while St. Pierre was rebuilding and lumber was needed.
+Trade also increased with the Newfoundland mainland for various goods.
 The Newfoundland community of Placentia Bay had a large fraction of Irish settlers, many of whom were Roman Catholic, which was illegal in Newfoundland until 1784.
 The Irish Catholics from Placentia Bay would travel to St. Pierre to have their weddings and baptisms performed by Catholic priests.
 Although the British tried to discourage the trade and contacts between Newfoundland and the islands, they were not successful.